Visitor guide

 Can I take photos inside Hue Imperial City?

 Personal photography is permitted throughout the open-air sections of the Imperial City, the Forbidden Purple City ruins, and the royal tombs.
-Inside the Thái Hòa throne hall and certain temple interiors flash photography is restricted to protect lacquer and gilt surfaces, and posted signs at each building specify what is allowed.
-Tripods and professional equipment require prior permission from the Hue Monuments Conservation Centre — the security staff at each site will ask if they see professional kit.
-Drone use anywhere over the Citadel and tombs requires a Vietnamese operator permit and pre-arranged authorisation; flying without one carries fines and equipment confiscation.
+Photography rules vary by building within the Imperial City, with some interiors restricting flash photography; posted signs at each location specify current restrictions.
+Tripods and professional photography equipment may require prior permission; visitors should check current policies with site management or the Hue Monuments Conservation Centre.
+Drone use over the Citadel and tombs is heavily restricted and typically requires official permits and advance authorization; unauthorized use may result in penalties.
 Selfie sticks are tolerated outdoors but discouraged inside halls.
 The Nine Dynastic Urns courtyard, the Ngọ Môn five-phoenix pavilion, and the lake at Tự Đức's tomb are the most photographed compositions.
-[VERIFY: drone permit process changes; confirm with HMCC if relevant.]

 Is Hue Imperial City suitable for children?